Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Explicit computations for sl2,p=2

-With this example in mind, we now briefly review the Stokes phenomenon and the irregular Riemann Hilbert correspondence \cite{Boa14} in our case $\sl_2$ and an irregular singularity of order $z^{-2}$: The anti-Stokes directions in $\C^\times$ (separating the sectors which the differential equation has a defined asymptotic $z\to 0$) are the positive and negative real axis and the associated subgroups of Stokes multipliers are the unipotent subgroups $U^\pm$, see \cite{Boa02} Section 2.
-The irregular Riemann-Hilbert map in \cite{Boa02} Theorem 2, further discussed in \cite{Boa14} is a bijection of isomorphism classes of connections with these fixed singular terms and the group of Stokes factors $U^+\times U^-$, which describe the transformation behaviour of the solution between adjacient sectors.
-We would hope that our approach now systematically explains the observed relation of the quantum Weyl group to the quantum group with a big center and to the negative definite case in Question \ref{quest_Liouville}. \end{example}
+With these examples in mind, we now briefly review the Stokes phenomenon and the irregular Riemann Hilbert correspondence \cite{Boa14} in our case $\sl_2$ and an irregular singularity of order $z^{-2}$: All connections with fixed $(\xi,\Lambda)$ (called formal type) are equivalent under formal coordinate transformations.
+However for $\xi\neq 0$ they are not equivalent under holomorphic coordinate transformations, i.e. different choices of $A_{reg}$ can have essentially different solutions.
+The holomorphic equivalence classes are parametrized by Stokes matrices, see \cite{Boa02} Section 2: The anti-Stokes directions in $\C^\times$ separate the sectors which the differential equation has a defined asymptotic $z\to 0$, in our case the positive and negative real axis where the asymptotics of the essential singularity chances.
+The associated subgroups of Stokes multipliers are the unipotent subgroups $U^\pm$ and describe the transformation behaviour of the solution between adjacent sectors. \\

+In the example $A_{reg}=0$ above the Stokes matrices are trivial, and accordingly there is a distinguished base of solutions.
+Adding regular terms produces connections which involve the exponential integral.
+In the example above with $A_{reg}$ constant and nilpotent, the Stokes phenomenon is well studied and directly visible from the asymptotic expansions overlapping for $\frac12 \pi < \arg < \frac32$

+In particular there is no preferred pair of bases defined in terms of asymptotics around $z=0$, and there transformation, the Stokes matrices, correspond to the monodromy.
+The example relates by a substitution $t=z^{-1}$ to the \emph{dynamical KZ-equation} \cite{FMTV00}, for which there seems so be a deep connection to the quantum group with big center \cite{TLX23}.\\

+We would hope that our approach makes the Stokes matrices visible in the representation theory of the twisted mode algebra (which depends on the regular terms) and more systematically explains the observed relation of the quantum Weyl group to the quantum group with a big center and to the negative definite case in Question \ref{quest_Liouville}. \end{example}